 It is not the job of MARKETEER'S Letter Writer program to print the finished sales letter complete with reference, date, name & address of prospect and name & title of signatory.
 Here, we can only view or 'test print' the main text of the letter.
 However, the test print facility does centre the text to the middle of the note paper where it will appear later in the actual sales letter itself.

 Please press the F6-EDIT key.
 You can now use the PgUp and PgDn keys to scroll through the whole letter in order to read it and check it.
-At this stage, your sales letter comprises a simple concatenation of standard paragraphs - text which for the most part does not change.
-So normally you would now topicalise your letter by editing and adding to the standard text to make it relate more fully to the marketing or sales exercise of which it is a part.
+At this stage, your sales letter comprises a simple concatenation of standard paragraphs — text which, for the most part, does not change.
+So normally you would now topicalise your letter by editing and adding to the standard text to make it relate more fully to the sales or marketing exercise of which it is a part.

 As you are editing your letter you may decide that you wish to change the order in which parts of it appear.
 To do this, move the cursor to the first of some lines of text you wish to move and press F3.
 The line goes red.
 Keep pressing F3 until all the lines you wish to move are red.
 Then move the cursor to where you want to put them and press F6.
 The marked lines then appear at their new location.

 If the text you wish to move starts or ends with a partial line, move the cursor to where you wish to start marking and press the carriage return key twice.
 Then move the cursor to where you wish to finish marking and do the same.
 This isolates the text you wish to move.
 Then move the cursor back to the beginning of the text you wish to move and press F7 to tidy it into a paragraph.
 Then move it.
 Come back to where you moved it from and use F7 in the same way to tidy up that area of text also.